Skip to content

 The Wisconsin AFT team has been working in tandem with farmland advocates to educate lawmakers and engage the public, building momentum behind PACE funding.
 Our partners across land trusts, municipalities, and farmer advocacy organizations have come together to create a powerful coalition in support of this critical investment in Wisconsin farmland protection.

-Most recently, AFT co-hosted a legislative information session at the State Capitol with Representative Travis Tranel, focused on the urgent need to address farmland loss in Wisconsin.
+On April 15th, AFT co-hosted a legislative information session at the State Capitol with Representative Travis Tranel, focused on the urgent need to address farmland loss in Wisconsin.
 Farmers Kyle Zweig and Dick Cates kindly shared their personal experience protecting their farms under easements, demonstrating the on-the-ground benefits of farmland protection.
 Lawmakers and staff attended to learn how agricultural conservation easements can serve as a powerful tool to keep farmland in production for future generations.

 You can watch the presentation here and read more about the event here

-Take Action: Fund our State’s Pace Program
+Take Action: Advocate for our State’s PACE Program

 You can find your legislators here: https://maps.legis.wisconsin.gov/